Aquanty/rtd-hgs/docs/source/index.rst

 --------------

-| Do heat transfer...End
+| **Do heat transfer...End**

-Causes **grok** to begin reading a group of heat transfer instructions until it encounters an End instruction.
+| Causes **grok** to begin reading a group of heat transfer instructions
+  until it encounters an End instruction.

 --------------

-|

-:math:`\bullet \bullet \bullet`

 The available instructions are:

 --------------

-| Thermal conductivity of air
+| **Thermal conductivity of air**

 #. **k\_air** Thermal conductivity [W m:math:`^{-1}` K:math:`^{-1}`] of
    the air phase.

-Assigns a uniform value to the thermal conductivity of air.
+| Assigns a uniform value to the thermal conductivity of air.

 --------------

-|

-:math:`\bullet \bullet \bullet`

 --------------

-| Specific heat capacity of air
+| **Specific heat capacity of air**

 #. **c\_air** Specific heat capacity [J kg:math:`^{-1}` K:math:`^{-1}`]
    of the air phase.

-Assigns a uniform value to the specific heat capacity of air.
+| Assigns a uniform value to the specific heat capacity of air.

 --------------

-|

-:math:`\bullet \bullet \bullet`

 --------------

-| Density of air
+| **Density of air**

 #. **rho\_air** Density [kg m:math:`^{-3}`] of the air phase.

-Assigns a uniform value to the density of air.
+| Assigns a uniform value to the density of air.

 --------------

-|

-:math:`\bullet \bullet \bullet`

 --------------

-| Thermal conductivity of water
+| **Thermal conductivity of water**

 #. **k_l** Thermal conductivity [W m:math:`^{-1}` K:math:`^{-1}`] of the
    liquid phase.

-Assigns a uniform value to the thermal conductivity of water.
-If this instructions is used, the thermal conductivity of water is assumed constant and equal to :math:`k_l`.
+| Assigns a uniform value to the thermal conductivity of water.
+If this
+  instructions is used, the thermal conductivity of water is assumed constant and equal to :math:`k_l`.
 It is therefore not calculated from the water temperature, which is the default setting.

 --------------

-|

-:math:`\bullet \bullet \bullet`

 --------------

-| Specific heat capacity of water
+| **Specific heat capacity of water**

 #. **c_l** Specific heat capacity [J kg:math:`^{-1}` K:math:`^{-1}`] of
    the liquid phase.

-Assigns a uniform value to the specific heat capacity of water.
-If this instructions is used, the specific heat capacity of water is assumed constant and equal to :math:`c_l`.
+| Assigns a uniform value to the specific heat capacity of water.
+If
+  this instructions is used, the specific heat capacity of water is assumed constant and equal to :math:`c_l`.
 It is therefore not calculated from the water temperature, which is the default setting.

 --------------

-|

-:math:`\bullet \bullet \bullet`

 --------------

-| Mechanical heat dispersion
+| **Mechanical heat dispersion**

-Causes mechanical heat dispersion to be simulated.
-The default is no mechanical heat dispersion.
+| Causes mechanical heat dispersion to be simulated.
+The default is no
+  mechanical heat dispersion.

 --------------

-|

-:math:`\bullet \bullet \bullet`

 The following instruction can be used to define initial temperatures for the problem:

 --------------

-| Initial temperature profile
+| **Initial temperature profile**

 #. **temp_top** Temperature [ °C] at the top of the domain.

 #. **temp_grad** Prevailing geothermal gradient [L:math:`^{-1}` K].

-Calculates a depth profile of temperature and assigns the values to the initial temperature.
+| Calculates a depth profile of temperature and assigns the values to
+  the initial temperature.

 --------------

-|

-:math:`\bullet \bullet \bullet`

 The following instructions can be used to define the heat source boundary condition:

 --------------

+**

 #. **npanel** Number of panels in the time-variable, zero-order source
    function.